elementary/houston/src/flightcheck/pipes/Debian/Control/warn.md

 Warnings about Debian control file

-Apphub found some issues with your `debian/control` file.
+AppCenter Dashboard found some issues with your `debian/control` file.
 While we will continue to try to build your project, we recommend you take a look and fix these problems for next time.